charidis/Twitch-for-Turtles/README.md

 The following REQUIRED features are completed:

-- [ ] Pick an app screenshot to duplicate
+- [x] Pick an app screenshot to duplicate
   - Be sure to add the screenshot to "Chosen Screenshot" below.
-- [ ] Create a runnable app that displays an Animal Version of your chosen screenshot
+- [x] Create a runnable app that displays an Animal Version of your chosen screenshot
-- [ ] Layout uses one (1) or more ConstraintLayout
+- [x] Layout uses one (1) or more ConstraintLayout
-- [ ] Layout uses one (1) or more ImageView
+- [x] Layout uses one (1) or more ImageView
-- [ ] Layout uses three (3) or more TextViews
+- [x] Layout uses three (3) or more TextViews

-The following STRETCH features are implemented:

-- [ ] Create a custom-shape Button using Shape Drawables
-- [ ] Customize the text fonts by creating new Font Resources
-- [ ] Add Tooltips to your Views to help users understand how to navigate the UI
-- [ ] Create a second layout, this time for an original, personal app idea

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Chosen Screenshot